 - Highlight trained staff, including opportunities for daily contact with form tutor and pastoral managers.
-All staff have safeguarding training and know to refer to the DSL - Student forums - Student council - 4 Assistant DSLs, 3 of which is are member of the Professional Support staff and available throughout the day.
-There is always a member of the DSL team on duty throughout the school day. - There is also a "report a concern" element available on the school website should students which to raise something anonymously or feel more comfortable reporting in a way that is not face-to-face
+All staff have safeguarding training and know to refer to the DSL - Student forums - Student council - There is always a member of the Safeguarding team on duty throughout the school day.
+Some staff are specifically trained in the Brook traffic Light assessment method - There is also a "report a concern" element available on the school website should students which to raise something anonymously or feel more comfortable reporting in a way that is not face-to-face

-Parents and carers Support
+7. Parents and carers support